 can offer more information on the activities to be completed based on EORI numbers.
 They can also help you open a company in Estonia

-Importing and exporting in Estonia based on the EORI system
+Importing and exporting in Estonia based on the EORI system in 2021

 One of the main reasons the EORI system was introduced at the level of EU is to simplify the import-export and customs procedures companies needed to go through when entering the European Community.